-Interfund Transactions - Quasi-external transactions are accounted for as revenues, expenditures or expenses.
+Inter-fund Transactions - Quasi-external transactions are accounted for as revenues, expenditures or expenses.
 Transactions that constitute reimbursements to a fund or expenditures/expenses initially made from it that are properly applicable to another fund, are recorded as expenditures/expenses in the fund that is reimbursed.

-All other interfund transactions, except quasi-external transactions and reimbursements, are reported as transfers.
+All other inter-fund transactions, except quasi-external transactions and reimbursements, are reported as transfers.
 Nonrecurring or nonroutine permanent transfers of equity are reported as residual equity transfers.
-All other interfund transfers are reported as operating transfers.
-There were no interfund transfers made during the 2016-17 fiscal year.
+During the 2018-19 fiscal year, the District had no inter-fund transfers.